by Roger F. Campbell

 For further study:

 “Mystery of the Ages (a critical review)” by Kelly Marshall (chapter 3 and 6 covers how HWA borrowed doctrines from the Jehovah’s Witnesses; search for the word “Watchtower.”)
-(Available as a PDF download)
+(PDF)

 Footnotes by ESN: